reidmorrison/rocketjob/docs/installation.md

 The `rocketjob` and `rocketjob_slices` clients above can be changed to point to separate database in production to spread load or to improve performance.

-Start the stand-alone [Rocket Job Mission Control][1]:
+Start the stand-alone [Rocket Job Web Interface][1]:

 ~~~
 bin/rails s
 ~~~

-Open a browser and navigate to the local [Rocket Job Mission Control](http://localhost:3000)
+Open a browser and navigate to the local [Rocket Job Web Interface](http://localhost:3000)

 ### Capistrano Recipe